-Dr. Parson has been specializing in Breast Reconstruction since he began his practice and has one of the largest experiences with this type of surgery in the Southwestern U.S. In addition to breast reconstruction for cancer, Dr. Parson specializes in all types of chest wall reconstruction secondary to all variety of reasons.
+Dr. Shaun Parson has been specializing in Breast Reconstruction since he began his practice and has one of the largest experiences with this type of surgery in the Southwestern U.S. In addition to breast reconstruction for cancer, Dr. Parson specializes in all types of chest wall reconstruction secondary to all variety of reasons.
 Dr. Parson finds tremendous reward and satisfaction in reconstructing breasts and chest wall deformities.
 The field of breast reconstruction has been steadily expanding to newer methods and techniques.
-These techniques now allow board certified plastic surgeon’s like Dr. Parson, to create breasts that are very close and shape and appearance to that of the non-affected breast.
+These techniques now allow board certified plastic surgeons like Dr. Parson, to create breasts that are very close and shape and appearance to that of the non-affected breast.

 Dr. Parson will thoughtfully listen to your concerns and goals and the two of you will construct a “game plan” that is unique to each patient.
 Breast reconstruction can be an overwhelming undertaking in terms of understanding the various methods and techniques that are best for your specific set of circumstances.
 Dr. Parson and his team will make every effort to help lead you through this process with all the respect and compassion that you deserve.

 Most patients who require a mastectomy are also healthy enough to undergo breast reconstruction surgery.
 However, some patients may be better candidates for a delayed breast reconstruction.
-This can be secondary to either medical versus personal factors.
+This can be secondary to either medical or personal factors.
 Some woman may have underlying health issues in the way of a past smoking history or diabetes for example.
 These medical issues may lead Dr. Parson to suggest that the mastectomy be performed first and that a period of recovery transpire prior to undertaking any type of breast reconstruction surgery.
-Some woman may also find it hard to cope with the stress placed by being diagnosed with breast cancer.
+Some women may also find it hard to cope with the stress placed by being diagnosed with breast cancer.
 This may also be a situation where it’s advisable to undergo the mastectomy first and then focus on subsequent breast reconstructive surgery.
 Dr. Parson will make every effort to help guide you through this process so that things make sense and are specific to your personal situation.

 Either way Dr. Parson and his staff will be able to work closely with all other health care providers to ensure that you have a “team” approach to your care.
 He will work closely with your breast surgeon as well as your oncologist to devise an individual treatment plan.